Link to PDF

 may be easily read by players and spectators.

-For a house to have one or two teams, it must have two dart boards.
+house to have one or two teams, it must have two dart boards.

 For three or four teams, it must have four dart boards, etc.